-To support the integration of BrokerTec markets with CME Group technology, subject to applicable regulatory approvals, transactions executed on CME Globex, BrokerTec Direct, and registered external deals will be available for consumption on CME STP in both FIX and FIXML formats.
+Transactions executed on CME Globex, BrokerTec Direct, and registered external deals are available for consumption on CME STP in both FIX and FIXML formats.

-CME STP will support a variety of fixed income transactions, including cash transactions on bonds as well as repurchase transactions (repos) on bonds.
-These include:
+CME STP FIXML supports a variety of fixed income transactions, including cash transactions on bonds as well as repurchase transactions (repos) on bonds.
+These include the CME Globex trades on:

 - US Treasury (UST) Actives